 Obieg is a bilingual online magazine dedicated to culture and art, documenting global contemporary art.
 It combines critique, in-depth theoretical texts, non-academic investigations, essays, and images.
 Fifteen issues have been published since 2016.

-The U–jazdowski YouTube channel features video documentation of exhibitions, events, and a showcase of work by artists taking part in our residence programme.
-Meanwhile, our website contains photographic documentation, video, and guides available to download in pdf, from previous exhibitions, performances, and presentations by young artists in the Project Room series.
+Our website contains photographic documentation, video, and guides available to download in pdf, from previous exhibitions, performances, and presentations by young artists in the Project Room series.
+The U–jazdowski Vimeo channel features video documentation of exhibitions, events, and a showcase of work by artists taking part in our residence programme.

 As part of the Lessons from the Collection series, we present selected works from our collection, which anyone can view without leaving home.
 We explore the meaning of the work of Polish artists and prove that artworks created a few or several dozen years ago are still valid and take up important existential, social, political, and artistic issues.
 We invited art historians, critics and experts in modern art to collaborate.
 Through the prism of their knowledge, they will talk about artworks by artists including: Grzegorz Klaman, Oleg Kulik, Zbigniew Libera, Jarosław Modzelewski, Teresa Murak, and Zbigniew Warpechowski.